nFerrar/Iter/README.md

 help - lists the available commands, without description.
 GLHF

+# Features:
+Zones can be marked as locked and require a specific item to be accessed, with the option of destroying the item upon entry, complete with flavour text.

 # Known Bugs

 Currently any picking up or putting down disregards item quantity